William Villiers, 2nd Viscount Grandison: Early life

-Career
+Political and military career

 Villiers grew up mostly in London, where his father was Master of the Mint, a post which gave him rooms at the Tower of London.
 On 23 June 1623, when his childless great-uncle Oliver St John (1559–1630) was created Viscount Grandison in the peerage of Ireland, the honour was made subject to a special remainder that it would be inherited by the heirs male of St John's niece Barbara Villiers.
 This meant when St John died in December 1630, Villiers inherited his title.

 In 1638 Charles I knighted Grandison at Windsor, together with the Prince of Wales and Thomas Bruce, 1st Earl of Elgin.
-During the 1639 and 1640 Bishops' Wars, he was commissioned as Colonel but does not appear to have seen action.
+During the 1639 and 1640 Bishops' Wars, he was commissioned as colonel but does not appear to have seen action.
 When the First English Civil War began in August 1642, Grandison raised a regiment of cavalry, which formed part of the Royalist left wing at Edgehill on 23 October.
 During the fighting, Sir Edmund Verney was killed and the Royal Standard captured but then recovered by three men led by John Smith, an officer in Grandison's regiment.
 Smith was knighted on the field, becoming the last knight banneret created in England, and promoted to major by Grandison; he was later killed at Cheriton in 1644.

 At the Storming of Bristol on 26 July 1643, Grandison led one of three brigades or "tertia" commanded by Prince Rupert of the Rhine.
 His unit made a series of attacks on Prior's Hill Fort and a redoubt at Stokes Croft, in the third of which he was wounded in the right leg. together with his cousin Edward St John, a son of his uncle Sir John St John.
 Grandison was taken to Oxford where he died on 29 September, presumably of a fever related to the injury, since Hyde explicitly states the wound caused his death.

 As Grandison had no son, he was succeeded by a younger brother, John Villiers.
 After the Restoration, Grandison's only child, Barbara Villiers, became a royal mistress of King Charles II, in 1670 was created Duchess of Cleveland, and became the ancestor of several noble families, including the Dukes of Grafton.
 Grandison's mother, Barbara Lady Villiers, born about 1592, lived into her eighties and saw the Restoration and the early years of her great-grandchildren.

 Lord Grandison's youngest brother, Edward, was the father of Edward Villiers, 1st Earl of Jersey, and the present-day Viscount Grandison is his descendant, William Villiers (born 1976), a film executive.